dmalzl/counhto/README.md

 # counhto
-An easy to use tool to count hashtag oligos from 10x cellranger output
+An easy to use tool to count hashtag oligos (HTOs) from 10x cellranger count output processed with Antibody Captures for sample multiplexing

 ## Install
 The most convenient and easy way to install the package is